 Subhashitas - 23 Verses (194-216) from Subhashitasahasri Com. by D. Sreeman Nambudiri, Kerala Sahitya Academy, Thrissur.

-Familiarise the students to the basic principles of Sanskrit language so as to enable them to read and understand ancient literature dealing with management principles and moral education.
+To familiarise the students the basic principles of Sanskrit language so as to enable to read and understand ancient literature dealing with management principles and moral education.